 Save your hands and use a sharp spade to slice the original pot into quarters.
 Choose one of these to put back into your pot.
 It might also be necessary for it to fit back into your pot to cut off the bottom two inches or so of the dirt ball.

 When replanting use the highest quality potting soil you can afford.
-We use a mix of peat moss and perlite.
+We use a mix of peat moss and perlite mixed with organic fertilizer.
 Perlite is the white particle that is actually a heated rock that expands and puffs out, similar to the way corn pops.
 We have also added an organic fertilizer and moistened the mix.
 It helps to have the mix moist before planting to avoid having the plant swim in the potting mix while trying to get it wet.